cbedin/qwer-hacks-ccgr/README.md

 ## How to install and run locally
 - Run flask run
 - Make accounts through Twilio and ngrock (temporary server, as it is not currently hosted on a server).
 Use this tutorial to link: https://www.twilio.com/docs/sms/tutorials/how-to-receive-and-reply-python
+- more steps tbc

 ## How to use
 - Text the number set up through Twilio an image and a pin of your location (in either order) in order for it to be validated (through a classifier) and mapped
-- Use map drop down box to either look at reports to police of homeless encampments; or live updates regarding police sitings in your area
+- Use map drop down box to either look at reports to police of homeless encampments; or live updates regarding police sightings in your area

 ## How we built it
 *Front end*